farahnakfar/-CLIP-Damage-Auto-Labelling-/README.md

-# CLIP-Powered Automated Damage Labeling
+# CLIP Model Automated Damage Labeling

 **Automated clustering and damage detection labeling for industrial images powered by the CLIP model.**